What is an ectopic pregnancy?

 - Have multiple sex partners

 What are the symptoms of an ectopic pregnancy?

-Women with an ectopic pregnancy may have irregular bleeding and pelvic or belly (abdominal) pain.
-The pain is often just on 1 side.
+Pregnant people with an ectopic pregnancy may have irregular bleeding and pelvic or belly (abdominal) pain.
+The pain is often just on one side.
 Symptoms often happen 6 to 8 weeks after the last normal menstrual period.
 If the ectopic pregnancy is not in the fallopian tube, symptoms may happen later.
 The classic symptoms of an ectopic pregnancy are: